Windows Autopilot self-deploying mode

 You can't automatically re-enroll a device through Autopilot after an initial deployment in self-deploying mode.
 Instead, delete the device record in the Microsoft Intune admin center.
 From the admin center, select Devices > All devices > select the devices you want to delete > Delete.
 For more information, see Updates to the Windows Autopilot sign-in and deployment experience.

-Self-deploying mode uses a device's TPM 2.0 hardware to authenticate the device into an organization's Microsoft Entra tenant.
+Self-deploying mode uses a device's Trusted Platform Module (TPM) 2.0 hardware to authenticate the device into an organization's Microsoft Entra tenant.
 Therefore, devices without TPM 2.0 can't be used with this mode.
 Devices must also support TPM device attestation.
 All new Windows devices should meet these requirements.
 The TPM attestation process also requires access to a set of HTTPS URLs that are unique for each TPM provider.
 For more information, see the entry for Autopilot self-Deploying mode and Autopilot pre-provisioning in Networking requirements.
 For Windows Autopilot software requirements, see Windows Autopilot software requirements.

 If you attempt a self-deploying mode deployment on a device that doesn't have support TPM 2.0 or on a virtual machine, the process fails when verifying the device with an 0x800705B4 timeout error.
 This includes Hyper-V virtual TPMs.